CenturyLinkCloud/PublicKB/AppFog/using-ctl-mysql-with-appfog-apps.md

 ##### Example Connecting to an RDBS Instance Created From AppFog CLI

-Now that the Node.js MySQL client is available, we use require to pull the module into the application, pull credentials from application's AppFog deployment environment and setup a function to enable execution of SQL statements against the MySQL database.
+Now that the Node.js MySQL client is available, we use require to pull the module into the application, pull credentials from application's AppFog deployment environment, and setup a function to enable execution of SQL statements against the MySQL database.
 Below is code that can be used to do all of this that can be put into a file named `dbconfig.js`:

 ```
 var mysql = require('mysql');